evil-mind-evil-sword/zawinski/README.md

 > "Every program attempts to expand until it can read mail.
 Those programs which cannot so expand are replaced by ones which can."

-zawinski is a program that reads mail.
+zawinski is a mail program.
 For agents.